-Note: I’ve previously tried TinyLetter, but if anyone replies to your email with an attachment, you can’t see the attachment.
+Note: I’ve previously tried TinyLetter for a hackathon, but if anyone replies to your email with an attachment (like their signed waiver form), you can’t see the attachment.
 This is a big no.

 Generating the recipient list

 Our attendees were stored in Airtable, so I did whatever relevant filtering there, then exported a CSV.
-(This is only available via the website because Airtable SUCKS on iPad, but the website is becoming more usable on iPadOS).
+(This is only available via the website because Airtable’s iPad app sucks, but the website is becoming more usable via iPadOS).
 Then I’d open the CSV in Numbers to manipulate the columns (renaming the emergency contact name to

 name, deleting unused columns, etc), re-export as CSV, & upload the list to Sendy.